What will replace Russia’s Wagner mercenary army?

 “The most qualified part of them will get Belarusian citizenship and will be integrated in Belarusian law enforcement structures,” Belarusian-born, Kyiv-based analyst Igar Tyshkevich told Al Jazeera.

-The recruits will help Lukashenko counter Moscow’s efforts to complete its subjugation of his ex-Soviet nation of 10 million.
+The recruits will help Lukashenko counter Moscow’s efforts to complete its subjugation of his ex-Soviet nation of 10 million people.

-Lukashenko will try to force the rest of Wagner fighters back to Russia, where the military, intelligence services, and state companies are already trying to fill the vacuum left by Prigozhin’s death, Tyshkevich said.
+Lukashenko will try to force the rest of Wagner fighters back to Russia, where the military, intelligence services and state companies are already trying to fill the vacuum left by Prigozhin’s death, Tyshkevich said.

 For example, Lukoil, Russia’s second-largest energy company, has long had its own security company launched by former special intelligence operations officers with the Soviet-era KGB.

-In November, the Kremlin allowed Russian corporations to form their own private military companies, and Lukoil’s security service, Lukom-A, has been “actively boosting its military potential” to launch its own PMC, Tyshkevich said.
+In November, the Kremlin allowed Russian corporations to form their own private military companies and Lukoil’s security service, Lukom-A, has been “actively boosting its military potential” to launch its own PMC, Tyshkevich said.

 Similarly, security companies affiliated with Putin’s allies or Kremlin-controlled energy giants would keep in contact with what remains of Wagner to develop their own private military companies, he said.

-Some Wagner fighters would prefer to maintain their independence and will “turn into a standard group of mercenaries or a private military company”, said Tyshkevich.
+Some Wagner fighters would prefer to maintain their independence and will “turn into a standard group of mercenaries or a private military company”.

-Others will become part of state corporations or intelligence services, and some have already signed contracts with the defence ministry, while those “pushed out” of Belarus may join them to fight in Ukraine, he added.
+Others will become part of state corporations or intelligence services and some have already signed contracts with the defence ministry, while those “pushed out” of Belarus may join them to fight in Ukraine, he added.

 “But there won’t be many,” Tyshkevich said.
 “Wagner will fragment into several structures.”